evelyh/pick-the-ink/README.md

     - `isModifiable` (required): if the appointment is modifiable
     - `choice` (required): flash/custom design
     - `flashLink` (optional): an image of the flash design, if customers choose the flash design
-    - `customerIdea` (optional): a description of cutomers' ideas, if they choose the customer design
+    - `customerIdea` (optional): a description of customers' ideas, if they choose the customer design
     - `size` (required): the size of the customer desired tattoo
     - `placement` (required): desired placement of the tattoo
     - `otherLink` (optional): any reference photos, drawings, sketches, screenshots, etc. that will help to explain your ideas